cyxnzb/docs/docs/botusage.rst

     This is the YaPB user menu

 1. **Control Bots** - A menu that adds or removes bots from the game.
-2. **Features** - A menu that configures the type of weapons used by bots, opens the waypoints menu, toggles debug mode and controls bots commands.
+2. **Features** - A menu that configures the type of weapons used by bots, opens the graph editor menu, toggles debug mode and controls bots commands.
 3. **Fill Server** - A menu that fills the server with bots with the specified parameters.
 4. **End Round** - Kills all bots for the end of round.